 A poster has been prepared to highlight key features of the plan update process.

 Meetings have been held in each community with municipal staff and other local stakeholders.
 Three regional workshops have also been held.
 Presentation materials from the regional workshops are available below:

-Public input is needed on the plan update.
+Public input helped inform the plan update.
 We held six public workshops throughout the region in May and distributed an online survey to describe the plan update process and gather public opinions about the impact of natural disasters on local communities.
-This input helped inform the plan.
+Two public meetings on the draft plan were held in November, 2018.

 The 2014-2019 Capitol Region Natural Hazards Mitigation Plan Update was granted Formal Approval by FEMA on December 5, 2014.
 This project identified natural hazard risks and vulnerabilities, and strategies for reducing losses regionally and in each member municipality.
 Formal adoption of the plan by participating municipalities enables each municipality to be eligible to apply for FEMA hazard mitigation project grants.
 All 30 participating municipalities have adopted the plan.